 Vessel Sink Bathroom Refresh

 This is a surefire way to give your half bath a dramatic new look.
 Combine your choice of furniture with one of these basin-type sinks for a unique, custom-styled bath redo.
 This modern version of your great-grandma’s wash basin creates an eclectic style that looks great in contemporary or traditional settings.
 We replaced all the fixtures, put down a new wood floor and tiled behind the sink, from floor to ceiling.
-We show you how to plumb and install a vessel sink.

 Just because you have a small bathroom doesn’t mean you can’t be creative and smart!
 Learn how to make a small bathroom look bigger.